Belarus–Russia relations: 2010s and the Russo-Ukrainian War

-In 2019, Lukashenko had bilateral talks in Sochi with Russian president Vladimir Putin and declared that their two countries "could unite tomorrow, no problem."
-An idea backed by Putin for years, observers have labeled the potential plan a scheme by Putin to remain in power beyond 2024.
+In 2019, Lukashenko had talks with Russian president Putin in Sochi and declared that their two countries "could unite tomorrow, no problem."
+An idea backed by Putin for years, observers labeled the potential plan a scheme by Putin to remain in power beyond 2024.
 However, political scientist Mikhail Vinogradov explained that "Lukashenko will play tough to the public while trying to look weak in front of Putin," and the Carnegie Moscow Center's Artyom Shraibman suggested that "Moscow will most likely fail to find its base among Belarusians."

 2020s: Strained relationship and reconciliation

-On 24 January 2020, signs of new tensions between Belarus and Russia showed when Belarusian President Alexander Lukashenko publicly accused Russian President Vladimir Putin of trying to incorporate Belarus into Russia.
+On 24 January 2020, signs of new tensions between Belarus and Russia showed when Lukashenko publicly accused Putin of trying to incorporate Belarus into Russia.
 This led to Russia cutting economic subsidies for Belarus.

 In July 2020, the relationship between Belarus and Russia was described as "strained" after 33 Russian military contractors were arrested in Minsk.
-Lukashenko afterwards accused Russia of trying to cover up an attempt to send 200 fighters from a private Russian military firm known as the Wagner Group into Belarus on a mission to destabilize the country ahead of its 9 August presidential election.
+Lukashenko afterwards accused Russia of trying to cover up an attempt to send 200 fighters from the private Russian military firm the Wagner Group into Belarus on a mission to destabilize the country ahead of its 9 August presidential election.
 On 5 August 2020, Russia's security chief Dmitry Medvedev warned Belarus to release the contractors.
 Lukashenko also claimed Russia was lying about its attempts to use the Wagner Group to influence the upcoming election.

 Following the presidential election and eruption of new protests, Lukashenko mentioned by the end of August that Belarus would negotiate refinancing of its state debt worth $1bn with Russia.
 On 14 September, Lukashenko visited Putin in Sochi, where the latter promised to loan $1.5bn to Belarus.

 In February 2022, Russian forces were permitted to stage part of the invasion of Ukraine from Belarusian territory.
-Lukashenko stated that Belarusian troops could take part in the invasion if needed.
-Belarus has also stated that Russia can bring its nuclear weapons onto Belarusian soil.
-In March 2022, Oleksandr Kamyshin, head of Ukrainian Railways, said there is no longer a railway connection between Ukraine and Belarus, so Russian equipment from Belarus will not be able to be delivered.
-On 25 March 2023, Russian president Vladimir Putin announced that Russia would be stationing tactical nuclear operations in Belarus.
-On 12 August 2024, Alexander Lukashenko refuted the idea about unification with Russia, stating that any attempt to annex Belarus would result in war.
+Lukashenko said that Belarusian troops could take part in the invasion if needed.
+Belarus also stated that Russia could bring its nuclear weapons onto Belarusian soil.
+In March 2022, Oleksandr Kamyshin, head of Ukrainian Railways, said there was no longer a railway connection between Ukraine and Belarus, so Russian equipment from Belarus would not be able to be delivered.
+On 25 March 2023, Russian president Putin announced that Russia would be stationing tactical nuclear operations in Belarus.
+On 12 August 2024, Lukashenko refuted the idea about unification with Russia, stating that any attempt to annex Belarus would result in war.